 Direct Costs Include

-- Internal and external recruiters may lose interest in filling executive’s openings
+Internal and external recruiters start losing interest in filling executive’s openings

 Indirect Cost Include

 Disruption of the hiring process for everyone involved both internal and external

 Loss of unit productivity due to constant rescheduling

 Missing a scheduled interview doesn’t leave a positive impression with candidates who are unfamiliar with the internal workings of the organization.